janesh002/email-parser/README.md

 ## Running the project

 Run ruby emailparser.rb.
-Follow the instruction when running for first time.
+Follow the on-screen instruction when it is run for the first time.